sxpersxnic/TBZ/m347-Container/KNs/06/README.md

 ### Explanation

-The first lines of `microk8s status` indicate wther MicroK8s is running and wether it is a **High Availability (HA)** Cluster. *HA:yes* means that multiple Master-Nodes work in the Cluster, to guarantee reliability.
+The first lines of `microk8s status` indicate wether MicroK8s is running and wether it is a **High Availability (HA)** Cluster. *HA:yes* means that multiple Master-Nodes work in the Cluster, to guarantee reliability.
 It also shows us which nodes are on *standby* and which are *master* nodes.

 ![High-Availability](../../x-resources/06/high-availability.png)